From BR Bullpen

 Spencer stayed on as an active player through 1963 in the minors with his last good season coming in 1962 when he went 11-2 with a 2.72 ERA, pitching 129 innings in the Pacific Coast League for the Seattle Rainiers at the age of 35.
 George finished up his 15-year minor league run with a 110-78 record and a 3.71 ERA while pitching 1,570 innings.
 As most old players do, George tried a season of managing with the Statesville Tigers of the Western Carolinas League in 1966, and along with Al Lakeman, they brought the Tigers in in seventh place with a 42-81 record, 42 1/2 games back.

 When the smoke cleared, George remained in baseball through the 1960s as a pitching instructor, in both the Detroit Tigers and Cincinnati Reds organizations, before returning to his native state of Ohio and becoming a sheet metal worker.
-He's now retired in Galena, Ohio, on Hoosier Reservoir, a small village about 10 miles north of Columbus.
+He retired in Galena, Ohio, on Hoosier Reservoir, a small village about 10 miles north of Columbus and died there in 2014.